project-chip/connectedhomeip/docs/BUILDING-GN.md

 This can be used prior to change submission to configure, build, and test the gcc, clang, mbedtls, & examples configurations all together in one parallel build.
+Each configuration has a separate subdirectory in the output dir.

-This unified build can be used for day to day development, although it's expensive to build everything.
+This unified build can be used for day to day development, although it's more expensive to build everything for every edit.
 To save time, you can name the configuration to build:

 ```
 ninja -C out/debug all_host_gcc